Getting Started

 Hash string The hash of the transaction. 'hash'

 Fee string The amount paid by the initiator of the transaction.
-The fee is included in the state changes and added as an extra InOut if the remaining state changes are not in the same currency as the fee. 'fee'
+The fee is included in the sub-transactions and added as an extra sub-transaction if there are no sub-transactions in the same currency as the fee. 'fee'

 Fee Symbol string The currency in which the fee was paid. 'fee_symbol'

 Symbol string The symbol of the currency.
-A state change can only have one single symbol. 'symbol'
+A sub-transaction can only have one single symbol. 'symbol'

-Price string The price in USD per single unit of the currency at the block time (e.g. 1 BTC).
+Price string The price in USD per single unit of the currency at the block time.
 Based on the weighted average of exchange prices. 'unit_price_usd'

 Transaction Type string Possible values: "transfer", "mint", "burn", "freeze", "unfreeze", "lock", "unlock".